My rating: 4 stars

 Together with the other women and children, S. is taken to a camp, where they sleep at a warehouse with no sanitary conditions as a form of humiliation.
 She is assigned to assist a nurse in taking care of the other women.
 On the other side of the camp, there is another warehouse for captured men.
 News of torture and slaughter arrive from there.
 The initial solidarity between the women at the warehouse soon starts to come to an end.
 But that is not the biggest of their problems.
 Some women are being taken to another building and repeatedly raped by soldiers.
 One day S. is chosen to go with them and is kept at the “women’s room”.

 Women are only mentioned by what I assume is the first letter of their names.
-Although that didn’t prevent me to easily connect with S.’s tribulations, maybe because the story is narrated (in the third person) from her perspective, the same is not true regarding the other characters who are kept at the “women’s room”.
+Although that didn’t prevent me from easily connecting with S.’s tribulations, maybe because the story is narrated (in the third person) from her perspective, the same is not true regarding the other characters who are kept at the “women’s room”.
 I couldn’t form a clear idea about those women’s personalities and kept mixing them up.
 Nevertheless, not mentioning their names was a good way to convey that this could have happened to anyone.

 The Bosnian war may have taken place in the 90s, but some of the situations described are still extremely relevant to present times, for instance, when it comes to the plight of refugees.